/writing/big data/12-database-examples-in-real-life

 eCommerce

-The amount of data generated by eCommerce websites is huge, and all this data is stored, retrieved, managed, and analyzed through MySQL and other types of databases.
+The amount of data generated by eCommerce websites is huge, and all this data is stored, retrieved, managed, and analyzed through MySQL and other databases.
 The simplest example of databases in eCommerce is an online shopping platform like Amazon using databases to manage your online shopping details.
 Product information, product descriptions, product images, addresses, order history, user profiles, and payment information are all stored securely in databases. eCommerce platforms also rely heavily on database management systems for order management, tracking, and generating reports for business analysis.

 Hospitality Industry